Lise-Yi/skypinacolada.github.io/_posts/2020-09-06-3B1B-Linear combinations, span, and basis vectors.md

 ; an implicit choice of what basis vectors we’re using.

-different basis vectors, => a completely reasonable, new coordinate system. alther the choices of scalar => reach every possible 2-dimensional vector
+different basis vectors, => a completely reasonable, new coordinate system. alter the choices of scalar => reach every possible 2-dimensional vector

 av + bw